Pishachini: Premise

 Rani is trapped to a tree and the Rajputs think they won but then Maha-Pishacha comes to the house to take Pavitra and sacrifice her to dark forces so that he can gain infinite powers, in the disguise of Shikha's boyfriend, Veer.
-Rocky realizes Veer's truth and he rushes to rescue Pavitra who has embarked on a journey with Veer not knowing that he wants to kill her.
-Rocky gets help from an unexpected source, the Nashak who knows about the evil forces and how to stop them, and the Nashak is revealed to be Pavitra's aunt, Kanika.
+Rocky realizes Veer's truth and he rushes to rescue Pavitra who has embarked on a journey with Veer, not knowing that he wants to kill her.
+Rocky gets help from an unexpected source, the Nashak, who knows about the evil forces and how to stop them, and the Nashak is revealed to be Pavitra's aunt, Kanika.
 Kanika and Rocky encourage Pavitra when she falls weak in front of Maha Pishacha's power but she rises again and kills him.
 Shikha is hurt after Veer's death and blames Pavitra even after knowing he was evil and blindly agrees to release Rani to get revenge from Pavitra.
-Rani pretends to have changed and takes the family to a lava pool to test her purity, which is actually a trap and they get surrounded by Agni Vetaals who are zombie-like creatures.
+Rani returns and pretends to have changed and takes the family to a lava pool to test her purity, which is actually a trap and they get surrounded by Agni Vetaals who are zombie-like creatures.
 Pavitra gains divine help and defeats the Vetaals to protect her family but Rocky gets bitten by one and is infected and starts becoming an Agni Vetaal himself.
 Kanika heals him temporarily while Rani is locked inside a cave by Pavitra after the battle.
 Sanchit dies due to Shikha's mistake and Pavitra takes the blame on herself to save Shikha, who realizes she was wrong for helping Rani as Pavitra did nothing unjust ever.
 The Pishacha Ayodhya is released as well by Sudhakar and Sapna accidentally and he puts Pavitra under a trance like state through a spell but Rocky's true love brings her back into consciousness.
-The real Ayodhya is separated from the Pishacha one and the latter is annihilated but Rani returns to the house disguised as Sanchit's friend to mourn his death, as she gained the powers of a Sarp or a shapeshifting snake from the cave Pavitra had trapped her in.
-She tricks everyone and transforms Rocky into an Agni Vetaal and he forgets his memories and his real self and agrees to marry Rani blindly, mistreating his family members and denying his love for Pavitra.
+The real Ayodhya is separated from the Pishacha one and the latter is annihilated but Rani returns to the house disguised as Sanchit's friend Shreya to mourn his death, as she gained the powers of a Sarp or a shapeshifting snake from the cave Pavitra had trapped her in.
+She tricks everyone and transforms Rocky into an Agni Vetaal and he forgets his real self and past memories and agrees to marry Rani, mistreating his family members and denying his love for Pavitra.